szwen/bikeproject/README.md

 The `sensor.py` script starts the ultrasonic sensor and takes distance reads periodically.
 It is based on this script: http://edupython.blogspot.com/2016/07/midiendo-distancias-el-sensor.html

+It has been modified to compute the mean of X values, which can be configured using the `MEAN_RANGE` variable.

 ## Webservice

 Start `server.py` in a chosen port, for example: `> python3 server.py 8081`